ENCCS/materials-for-max-coe-enccs-workshop-2022/Day-2/exercise_ph/step3/README.md

 		asr=''
 	```

-2. Copy `../inputs/harmdyn_support` in the current folder
+2. Copy `../step2/harmdyn_support` in the current folder

 3. Submit the job

-4. Check phonon modes with ASR rule applied in `dynmat.CnSnI3.out`
+4. Check phonon frequencies with ASR rule applied in `dynmat.CnSnI3.out`